OldMetalmind/PublicSpeaking/[-] Mobile with 150 IQ.md

 You can train your model in a closed and in your machines with your data and then just use the result in the Mobile environment.

-Let me present you the new world of smart applications.
+Let me present you the new world of intelligent applications.

 # Submitted to